Defense (sports): Baseball

 Baseball is unlike most other competitive sports in that the defense is given control of the ball.
 Additionally, the number of players on the field at any given time is lopsided in favor of the defense which always has nine players on the field; the offense has between one and four.

 Historically, each player on the team had a role both on offense and defense.
 Most amateur and professional leagues have adopted the designated hitter (DH) rule introduced by the American League of Major League Baseball.
 In leagues that use the DH, pitchers usually do not bat, and the DH bats in lieu of the pitcher and does not play a defensive position.
 The main league that has not adopted the DH rule is the Central League of Nippon Professional Baseball.

-Each play starts with the ball in the hands of the pitcher, whose job as a member of the defense is to use his skills to somehow prevent the batter from reaching base.
+Each play starts with the ball in the hands of the pitcher, whose job as a member of the defense is to prevent the batter from reaching base.
 The pitcher throws the ball toward the catcher, who must catch the pitched ball if it is not hit by the batter.
 In each half-inning, the defense attempts to force three outs.

 There are three basic ways in which an out can occur: